Atlanticopristis: Classification

-Atlanticopristis belongs to the Sclerorhynchidae, a possibly monophyletic family of Cretaceous sawfish-like chondrichthyans dating from the Early to Late epochs of the Cretaceous Period.
-The fossilized teeth of Atlanticopristis had previously been referred to an indeterminate species of Onchopristis in 2007 by Pereira and Medeiros, based on the shape of the peduncle, the presence of multiple barbs, and the enamel ribbing.
-In 2008 the teeth were assigned to a new genus based on the lack of an intermediate form between Atlanticopristis and Onchopristis, as well as morphological differences that distinguish it from other sclerorhynchids.
-Pereira and Medeiros also stated that Atlanticopristis is so closely related to Onchopristis that, "any other subjective interpretation could consider them as synonyms."
-The barb number on the spines of Atlanticopristis more closely resembles that of Onchopristis dunklei than Onchopristis numidus, as O. numidus usually has no more than a single barb, while O. dunklei always has more than one.
-The sclerorhynchid Borodinopristis, also has multibarbed teeth, but is too distinct in all other aspects to suggest a close relation.
+Atlanticopristis belongs to the Sclerorhynchoidei, an extinct suborder of rajiform rays during the Cretaceous period that had long rostra with large denticles similar to sawfishes and sawsharks.
+This feature was convergently evolved, recently proposed as 'pristification', and their closest living relatives are actually skates.
+While Pereira and Medeiros (2008) assigned Atlanticopristis to the family Sclerorhynchidae and considered it to be very closely related to Onchopristis, recent phylogenetic analyses suggest that Onchopristis belongs to its own monotypic family Onchopristidae, and that Atlanticopristis does not belong to the sclerorhynchids.

-The formation of multiple barbs on both sides of the teeth is a characteristic also seen in the extant Australian sawshark Ikamauius.
-In general, sclerorynchids all developed dentition closer to that of sawsharks than modern sawfish, but they are more closely related to the latter.
+The barb number on the spines of Atlanticopristis more closely resembles that of Onchopristis dunklei than Onchopristis numida, as O. numida usually has no more than a single barb, while O. dunklei always has more than one.
+The sclerorhynchoid Borodinopristis, also has multibarbed teeth, but is too distinct in all other aspects to suggest a close relation.
+The formation of multiple barbs on both sides of the teeth is a characteristic also seen in the extinct Australian sawshark Ikamauius.
+In general, sclerorynchoids all developed dentition closer to that of sawsharks than modern sawfish, but they are more closely related to the skates.
 This similarity is considered a case of convergent evolution, where unrelated organisms evolve analogous traits.

-Atlanticopristis and Onchopristis exhibit similarities to a Bolivian species of sclerorhynchid Pucapristis branisi, such as the enamel ribbing and the formation of a barb on the posterior margin, however, their peduncles differ greatly.
-In 1987, French paleoichthyologist Henri Cappeta distinguished two groups inside of sclerorhynchidae, separating Onchopristis from Pucapristis.
+Atlanticopristis and Onchopristis exhibit similarities to a Bolivian species of sclerorhynchoid Pucapristis branisi, such as the enamel ribbing and the formation of a barb on the posterior margin, however, their peduncles differ greatly.
+In 1987, French paleoichthyologist Henri Cappeta distinguished two groups within sclerorhynchoids, separating Onchopristis from Pucapristis.